GAURIPATIL-2004/Task6_Sales-Trend-Analysis-/README.md

 I’m a passionate data enthusiast currently completing a **free, unpaid data analytics internship**.
 I'm focused on building a strong foundation in SQL, Excel, Python, and visualization tools through practical tasks like this.

-Let’s connect on ['https://www.linkedin.com/in/gauripatil1911/'](#) or feel free to explore more of my projects!